Tigers vs. Twins Player Props Betting Odds

-Player props are available for Carlos Correa and Spencer Torkelson, among others, when the Minnesota Twins host the Detroit Tigers at Target Field on Thursday at 7:10 PM ET.
+Oddsmakers have set player props for Carlos Correa, Spencer Torkelson and others when the Minnesota Twins host the Detroit Tigers at Target Field on Friday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!